 The problem is that these kinds of toys tend to have limited play value.
 Once they’ve done their thing the novelty’s over.
 There isn’t a whole lot else you can do with them.
 Then they loose their appeal and become boring.

-The secret the toy makers don’t want you to know?
+What the toy makers want to keep quiet

 Sounds good right?

-Most children love cardboard box?
-Boxes can become a fort, a train, or a space shuttle.
+Have you noticed how kids love cardboard boxes?
+Think about it!
+A box really is the perfect open-ended toy.
+They can become a fort, a train, or a space shuttle.
+Boxes can be fashioned into houses, masks and even puppets.
 There is no end to the possibilities.
 For a novel Christmas gift try combining a large cardboard box with a flashlight and a box of markers.
 Stand back and see what happens.

-You may also want to add this book to help provide inspiration
+You may also want to add a couple of books to help provide inspiration

 The flashlight is the only toy on this list with batteries, but it’s an awesome toy.
 It can be used for reading in a fort, going on night scavenger hunt, or making a shadow show.
 It’s a really great plaything for kids of all ages!
 This one is sturdy and inexpensive.

-These are really simple toys and children know intuitively how to play with them.
+Play silks are a wonderfully simple toys and children know intuitively how to play with them.

 - Drape them over chairs and they make magical hideaways, play houses or book nooks.